fwmechanic/k_edit/README.md

 # Limitations

- * K is a Win32 Console or Linux ncurses app with no mouse support (aside from "scroll wheel" (or trackpad gestures which mimic scroll-wheel behaviors).
+ * K is a Win32 Console or Linux ncurses app with no mouse support (aside from (trackpad gestures which mimic) "scroll wheel" behaviors).
 The UI is fairly minimal: there are no "pulldown menus" though primitive "pop-up menus" are used on a per-function basis.
-     * update 2016/09: the "Windows 10 Anniversary Update" broke the "scroll wheel" functionality, apparently by changing the default value of the console properties "Use legacy console (requires relaunch)" setting from disabled (unchecked: K scroll-wheel feature works) to enabled (checked: K scroll-wheel feature disabled/broken).
+     * *Update 2016/09*: the "Windows 10 Anniversary Update" broke the "scroll wheel" functionality, apparently by changing the default value of the console properties "Use legacy console (requires relaunch)" setting from disabled (unchecked: K scroll-wheel feature works) to enabled (checked: K scroll-wheel feature disabled/broken).
          * to access this setting (which may be host-global!): right click on the icon in the console window title bar and select Properties, then the Options tab
          * "relaunch" seems to mean closing and reopening the console window (not rebooting the OS).
  * K has no "virtual memory" mechanism (as M did); files are loaded in toto into RAM; K WILL CRASH if you attempt to open a file that is larger than the biggest malloc'able block available to the K process (now that all OS's default-deploy their x64 variant (and K is buildable as an x64 app) this is practically never a concern).